SysMedOs/lipidhunter/README.md

         - Image plot: matplotlib, plotly(required by pymzml)
         - Excel output: openpyxl, xlrd, xlwt
         - Graphic interface: pyside
-    + Test source code installation
+    + Test source code installation:
-        - Run `test/test_lipidhunter.py` with [Nose Testing Framework](https://nose.readthedocs.io/en/latest/)
+        - LipidHunter 2  is configured to use [travis-ci](https://travis-ci.com) with `py.test` to test on Windows, Linux, and macOS.
+        - Use command `pytest` in LipidHunter folder to run all tests.
+        - Optionally, you can test individual unit test in the `test` folder

 * [LipidHunter user guide](doc/LipidHunter_UserGuide.pdf)